jeffBoom/openChargeExample/README.md

 ### App Architectural Design
-1. I would normally spend more time here but because this was just a small demo, I just wrote down some thoughts the project structure and components I thought I would need:
+1. I would normally spend more time here but because this was just a small demo, I just wrote down some thoughts on the project structure and components I thought I would need:
    - Components
       - Button component for various actions (get location, start charging).
       - POI result component